ACCESS - Advancing Capacity for Climate and Environment Social Science

-The Social Science in the Natural Environment (SSINE) project aims to help natural environment policy and practice (EPP) organisations benefit from improved integration of environmental social sciences (ESS)[1].
+The Mainstreaming of Social Science in Environment Policy and Practice (MOSSEPP) project aims to help natural environment policy and practice (EPP) organisations benefit from improved integration of environmental social sciences (ESS)[1].
 Meaningful integration will be achieved where social sciences are embedded in the design, implementation, monitoring, and assessment of EPP, with EPP organisations benefiting from access to diverse insights from the ESS.

 * NESRN comprises environmental social scientists and those who commission environmental social sciences from across government departments and agencies in Great Britain.
 The Environment Agency, Forest Research, Natural England, Natural Resources Wales and NatureScot are NESRN members who are also partners on the ACCESS project.